Welcome to Artisan POS QuickBooks Interface

 Accounts Receivable: If you use the House Accounts or full-on A/R, then this group of accounts handles that.

 Accounts Receivable Account: All A/R funds go through this account.
-This accounts holds the balance of your open accounts and individual transactions may increase or decrease this balance as sales are charged and paid off.
-This is a Other Current Asset in QuickBooks.
+This account holds the balance of your open accounts and individual transactions may increase or decrease this balance as sales are charged and paid off.
+This is an Other Current Asset in QuickBooks.

 Finance Charge Income Account: Finance charges are an Income account in QuickBooks.